urbanware-org/snippets/python/README.md

 ### Directory containing various *Python* code snippets.

 *   **calcage**
-    *   Method to to either calculate a person's age or year of birth
+    *   Method to either calculate a person's age or year of birth
+*   **phrasegen**
+    *   Method to create simple passphrases from a word list